cya9nide/pyircbot/README.md

 # PyIRCBot - IRC Bot

-A Python-based IRC bot designed for IRC servers with configurable server, channel, and bot identity.
+A Python-based IRC bot designed for IRC servers with configurable identity.
-WIP - .google not working as intended - might get to that.
-Weather using weatherapi.com API working.
+WIP - Weather using weatherapi.com API working.
-Only tested with Gamesurge network.

 ## Available Commands

 - `.weather [location]`: Get current weather information (supports city, state/country).
 - `.stats`: Show bot statistics including uptime and monthly loudmouth (user with most messages in current month).
 - `.topusers`: List the top 3 users who have sent the most messages in the channel for the current month.
-- `.google [query]`: Google search with top 3 results (e.g., `.google python tutorial`).
+  (search command removed)
 - `.dice [number]`: Roll dice (e.g., `.dice 20` for a 20-sided die).
 - `.8ball [question]`: Ask the magic 8-ball a question.
 - `.joke`: Get a random joke.